daattali/beautiful-jekyll/README.md

 # Beautiful Jekyll

-[Jekyll](http://jekyllrb.com/) is a simple site generator that is used for hosting [GitHub Pages](https://pages.github.com/) and specializes in blogging-type websites, although it can work with any site.

-GitHub pages makes it extremely simple to host your own website or a website for a GitHub repository within minutes **for free**.
-While it's very easy to get started with GitHub Pages, you will get very basic looking pages and basic functionality.

-**Beautiful Jekyll** is a ready-to-use template to help you create an awesome Jekyll or GitHub Page website quickly.
+**Beautiful Jekyll** is a ready-to-use template to help you create an awesome website quickly.
 [Check out a demo](http://deanattali.com/beautiful-jekyll) of what you'll get after just two minutes or look at [my personal website](http://deanattali.com) to see it in use.

+It is built on top of [Jekyll](http://jekyllrb.com/) and can be used for any [GitHub Pages](https://pages.github.com/) website.
+If you don't know what Jekyll and GitHub Pages are, you can still use these instructions to build a site quickly, but it might make a little more sense if you read up on them just a little bit.

+## Prerequisites

+- You need to have a GitHub account.
+If you don't have on, [sign up here](https://github.com/join), it takes one minute.
+This is where your website will live - if you sign up with username `johnsmith` then your website will be `johnsmith.github.io`.
+- It would be helpful to understand what Markdown is and how to write it.
+Markdown is just a way to take a piece of text and format it to look a little nicer.
+For example, this whole instrcution set that you're reading is markdown - it's just text with some words being bold/larger/part of bullet points.
+If you want, take 5 minutes to learn markdown [with this tutorial](http://markdowntutorial.com/).

 ## Build your website in 3 steps

 Getting started is *literally* as easy as 1-2-3 :smile:
 Scroll down to see the steps involved, but here is a 45-second GIF just as a reference as you work through the steps.
+You might need to wait a few seconds until the "video" gets back to its beginning.

 ![Installation steps](img/install-steps.gif)

 ### 1. Fork this repository

-Fork this repository by clicking the Fork button on the top right corner.
+(Assuming you are on this page and logged in to GitHub) Fork this repository by clicking the Fork button on the top right corner.

 ### 2. Rename the repository to `yourusername.github.io`

 This will create a GitHub User page ready with the **Beautiful Jekyll** template that will be available at http://yourusername.github.io within a couple minutes.
+To do this, click on "Settings" on the right (the picture of the tools) and there you'll have an option to rename.

-### 3. Customize settings
+### 3. Customize your website settings

 Edit the `_config.yml` file to change all the settings to reflect your site.
+To edit the file, click on it and then click on the pencil icon (watch the GIF tutorial above if you're confused).
 The settings in the file are fairly self-explanatory and I added comments inside the file to help you further.
+Any line that begings with a pound sign (`#`) is a comment, and the rest of the lines are settings.

-Every time you make a change to any file, your website will get rebuilt and should be updated at `yourusername.github.io` within a minute.
+After you save your changes to the config file (by clicking on "Commit changes" as the GIF tutorial shows), your website should be ready in a minute or two at `yourusername.github.io`.
+Every time you make a change to any file, your website will get rebuilt and should be updated in about a minute or so.

 You can now visit your shiny new website, which will be seeded with several sample blog posts and a couple other pages.
+Your website is at `http://yourusername.github.io` (replace `yourusername` with your user name).

 **Note:** The GIF above goes through the setup for a user with username `daattalitest`.
-I only edited one setting in the `_config.yml` file in the video, but **you should actually go through the rest of the settings as well.**
+I only edited one setting in the `_config.yml` file in the video, but **you should actually go through the rest of the settings as well.
+Don't be lazy, go through all the settings :)**

 ### Add your own content

-To add pages to your site, you can either write a markdown file (`.md`) which will automatically get converted to HTML, or you can write an HTML file directly.
-It is much easier to write mardown; you write normal text with a few styling identifiers, and Jekyll will know how to automatically render it as a pretty HTML page.
-Markdown is extremely easy to use, just [look at the reference](http://daringfireball.net/projects/markdown/syntax) and at  some files on the site to get an idea.
+To add pages to your site, you can either write a markdown file (`.md`) or you can write an HTML file directly.
+It is much easier to write mardown than HTML, so I suggest you do that (use the tutorial above if you need).
+You can look at some files on the site to get an idea of how to write markdown.
+To look at existing files, click on any file that ends in `.md`, for example [`aboutme.md`](./aboutme.md).
+On the next page you can see some nicely formatted text (there is a word in bold, a link, bullet points), and if you click on the pencil icon to edit the file, you will see the markdown that generated that.
+Very easy!

+In contrast, look at [`index.html`](./index.html).
+That's how your write HTML - not as pretty.
+So stick with markdown if you don't know HTML.

-Any markdown or HTML file you add to the root directory will be immediately available on your site.
-Take a look at the `aboutme.md` and `index.html` files as examples.
-Any file inside the `_posts` directory will be treated as a blog entry.
+Any file that you add inside the [`_posts`](./_posts) directory will be treated as a blog entry.
 You can look at the existing files there to get an idea of how to write blog posts.

-### YAML front matter
+### YAML front matter - important

-YAML is a way to use parameters to make the templating more useful.
-To take advantage of the template, you need to add [YAML front matter](http://jekyllrb.com/docs/frontmatter/) to the top of each page.
-If you don't want to use any special paramters, use the empty YAML front matter:
+In order to have your new pages use this template and not just be plain pages, you need to add [YAML front matter](http://jekyllrb.com/docs/frontmatter/) to the top of each page.
+This is where you'll give each page a title and possibly a subtitle, and some other parameters that I made available if you want.
+I'll go into more detail about what parameters are available later.
+You can also add your own custom parameters if you're comfortable with that.
+If you don't want to use any parameters on your new page, then use the empty YAML front matter:

 ```
 ---
 ---
 ```

 If you want to use any parameters, write them between the two lines.
-Look at `aboutme.md` or `index.html` as examples.
+Look at the top of [`aboutme.md`](./about.md) or [`index.html`](./index.html) as examples.

-**Always add the YAML front matter to every page, unless you specifically know that you want to bypass Jekyll.**
+** Important takeaway: always add the YAML front matter to every page, which is two lines with three dashes.
+If you have any parameters, they go between the two lines. **
+If you don't include YAML then your file will not use the template.

 ### Features